Pueblo’s Columbus Day Weekend a Display of Debate with Honor & Respect

 On the same note, the conquest of the Indigenous people of America has never been something our culture has ever celebrated, and it never would be.
 Our own history is all too familiar with having our own land occupied, our assets plundered, our people harmed, as well as being colonialized and overrun by foreign powers like the Ottomans and the Nazis.
 We simply would never wish that treatment on any other culture.
 And this is where we are today – celebrating a day named after the key person that has historically represented our acceptance into American society, while also trying to explain the details as to why he is celebrated.

 I think that I can speak for Americans of Italian descent when I say that we understand the point of the Indigenous people of North America.
 They were egregiously harmed by the maneuvering of the English Crown before the War of Independence, and then systematically cheated by many successive administrations of the United States government.
 The result has been centuries of marginalization and loss.

-Somewhere in that history there is a significant gap between Columbus the man, and the harm perpetrated by others on the Native North Americans.
+Somewhere in that history there is a significant gap between Columbus the man, and the harm perpetrated by successive governments on the Native North Americans.
 There is no shortage of primary sources that, when considered in total, paint a much different picture of Columbus than his detractors know.